jtsternberg/DsgnWrks-Instagram-Importer/readme.txt

 = Is it possible to limit the length of the imported posts? =
 * Yes, use this gist: https://gist.github.com/jtsternberg/6148635

+= Is it possible to set the title of the imported posts to the date of the image? =
+* Yes, use this gist: https://gist.github.com/jtsternberg/1b83e43348cfe4ec08a3

 = Can I save my own post-meta fields for each post? =
 * Yes, use this gist: https://gist.github.com/jtsternberg/f784e8d0e8c2da371702